Legal Separation Vs Divorce

 - You are not yet eligible to file for a divorce

 - You and your spouse think there’s a chance you may reconcile after you’ve had time apart from one another

 - You and/or your spouse find it less stressful to negotiate a separation agreement than to negotiate a divorce agreement

-The legal separation agreement makes arrangements for childcare and the division or management of money, property and assets without going to court.
-Although any arrangements made as part of this informal separation could affect future court decisions.
-The court may decide to rule against some of the informal arrangements at a later date if they deem them to be unreasonable.
+Any arrangements made as part of this informal separation could affect future court decisions as the court may decide to rule against some of the informal arrangements at a later date if they deem them to be unreasonable.

 Separation is taken into account as a key factor in divorce judgments.
 If partners continue to live together during the separation then additional information will need to be provided in order to get a divorce.